Unquenched Charmonium and Beyond: Problem and its solution

 which reduces to $\sigma r$ for $r \ll 1/\mu$ and approaches the constant $\sigma/\mu$ for $r \gg 1/\mu$.
 The parameter $\mu$ represents the inverse screening length.
 Combined with the Coulomb term, the total potential becomes $V(r) = -\frac{4\alpha_s}{3r} + V_{\text{conf}}(r)$.
 Independently, Dong \textit{et al.} employed an error-function form, $V_{\text{conf}}(r) = V_\mu \, \text{erf}(\mu_0 r)$, which exhibits similar asymptotic behavior \cite{Dong:1994zj}.

 The work of Ding, Chao, and Qin performed a comprehensive analysis of both $c\bar{c}$ and $b\bar{b}$ spectra using the screened potential \cite{Ding:1993uy,Ding:1995he}.
 They found that a good simultaneous fit to masses and leptonic widths (including QCD radiative corrections) required a relatively large string tension, $\sigma = (0.26 - 0.32)~\text{GeV}^2$, and a screening parameter $\mu \approx 0.14 - 0.16~\text{GeV}$~\cite{Ding:1995he}.
-With these parameters, the calculated spectrum underwent a significant rearrangement for higher states.
-The $\psi(4160)$ was naturally identified as the $4S$-dominated state, while $\psi(4415)$ became the $5S$ state.
-This reassignment immediately solved the leptonic width puzzle: the $4S$ state, being an $S$-wave, naturally had a sizable $\Gamma_{e^+e^-}$, and the screened potential reduced $|\psi(0)|^2$ for higher $S$-waves, bringing $\Gamma_{e^+e^-}(\psi(4415))$ down into agreement with experiment.
+With these parameters, the calculated spectrum underwent a significant rearrangement for higher states. \changelabel{ According to the calculated mass spectrum, the assignment of $\psi(4160)$ as a predominantly $4S$ state is suggested in Ref.~\cite{Ding:1995he}, } while $\psi(4415)$ became the $5S$ state. \changelabel{ The screening effect flattens the confining potential at large distances and compresses the high-lying radial spectrum, thereby leading to a smaller effective $3S$–$4S$ mass gap than that in conventional quenched potential models.} This reassignment immediately solved the leptonic width puzzle: the $4S$ state, being an $S$-wave, naturally had a sizable $\Gamma_{e^+e^-}$, and the screened potential reduced $|\psi(0)|^2$ for higher $S$-waves, bringing $\Gamma_{e^+e^-}(\psi(4415))$ down into agreement with experiment.
 Their calculations also successfully reproduced the masses and leptonic widths of the $\Upsilon$ family, including the higher $6S$ state.

 The study by Dong \textit{et al.} reached very similar conclusions using the error-function potential \cite{Dong:1994zj}.
 They obtained five $S$-wave charmonium solutions below 4.41 GeV, with the fourth and fifth matching $\psi(4160)$ and $\psi(4415)$ in both mass and leptonic width.
 They emphasized that the screening effect not only lowered the energies of high-lying states but also modified their wave functions, reducing their amplitude at the origin and hence the leptonic widths.